 23. But each one in his own order: Christ the firstfruits, then they who belong to Christ at his coming.

-24. Then comes the end, when he will hand over the kingdom to God the Father, when he has abolished all government, and all authority, and power.
+24. Then comes the end, when he will hand over the kingdom to God the Father, when he has done away with all government, and all authority, and power.

 25. For he must reign until He puts all his enemies under his feet.